charliemeyer2000/second-year/personal-finance/notes/readings.md

 ### LO1-4: Opportunity Costs and the Time Value of Money

-Opporunity cost is the cost of passing up the next best choice when making a decision.
+Opportunity cost is the cost of passing up the next best choice when making a decision.

 ![Opportunity Cost](images/opportunity-cost-financial.png)